 Fibre optic broadband is widely available, and more than 95% of the UK can now get a fibre connection.
 Fibre is much faster than ADSL yet not much more expensive.

 There are a few different kinds of fibre optic broadband found in the UK.
-The majority of fibre optic broadband providers use FTTC (Fibre To The Cabinet) technology, where fibre lines run to cabinets on the street, and the connection into homes lengthy with a standard phone line.
+The majority of fibre optic broadband providers use FTTC (Fibre To The Cabinet) technology, where fibre lines run to cabinets on the street, and the connection into homes is completed via a standard Openreach phone line.
 Like ADSL, line rental for the phone line is almost always included.

 Fibre To The Premises (FTTP) - where fibre optic cable runs into homes - is also available and can provide very high speeds.
 But full-fibre connectivity is not as common as either ADSL or FTTC fibre; fewer than 10% of homes have access to this at present.
 Often, this type of fibre is found in new build homes and blocks of flats.